 Dr. Turner is a leader in the field of stable isotope R&D of novel tools for drug discovery and development.
 Prior to joining the Company, Dr. Turner was the VP of R&D at KineMed, Inc. where he led the technology development and biomarker discovery efforts in fibrosis, atherosclerosis, and metabolic disease.
 He has co-authored more than 50 publications and holds several patents in the areas of metabolic fluxes and stable isotopes methods.
 Dr. Turner has been awarded 3 National Institutes of Health (“NIH”) grants to fund his research into a novel in vivo for biomarker discovery and serves on the editorial board of Biomarker Insights.

 Dr. Turner received his Ph.D. in 2002 in Nutritional Sciences and Toxicology from the UC, Berkeley.
 During graduation, his research focused on the development and application of stable isotope methodology to the study of adipose tissue dynamics in the leptin-deficient (ob/ob) mouse.

+Marzena Jurek, M.S. – VP, Clinical Operations

+Ms. Jurek joined the Company in March 2019 as VP of clinical operations to oversee tactical implementation of the Company’s clinical programs.
+She brings 20 years broad experience in clinical development and pre-clinical research in mid and small/start-up companies.
+Prior to joining the Company, she managed early and late-stage global programs in several rare disease indications, including hepatic encephalopathy, idiopathic pulmonary fibrosis, and sickle cell disease.
+Previously, she held positions at Portola Pharmaceuticals, Hyperion Therapeutics, and most recently at Global Blood Therapeutics, among others, managing cross-functional teams and overseeing deployment of clinical programs.

+Eve-Irene Lepist, Ph.D. – Senior Director, Non-Clinical Development

+Dr. Lepist brings over fifteen years of pharmaceutical industry experience in drug metabolism and pharmacokinetics in support of discovery research, translational research, and product development.
+Previously joining to the Company, she held positions at the Department of Drug Metabolism, Gilead Sciences, where she led a team supporting discovery and development programs in areas of drug absorption and transporter interactions.

+Dr. Lepist started her career as a DMPK scientist at CV Therapeutics, where she established and worked with in vitro and in vivo models of brain penetration.
+Dr. Lepist has published over twenty peer-reviewed articles in areas of pharmacokinetics and pharmacodynamics, pro-drugs, and drug- transporter interactions related to absorption, distribution, and elimination with a focus on renal drug-drug interactions.
+She conducted her graduate research at Uppsala University, Sweden and at The Royal School of Pharmacy, Copenhagen, Denmark.
+She holds a Ph.D. in pharmaceutical sciences from University of Tartu, Estonia, and completed her postdoctoral research at State University of New York at Buffalo.

 Capitalization and Ownership